 Upland game bird hunting has a long-standing tradition in Alberta.
 Since the introduction of the Chinese ring-necked pheasant in the early 1900s, wild populations became established in select areas of southern Alberta.
 To accommodate the high demand for hunting opportunities the Alberta government started a hatchery in 1945 and created the Provincial Pheasant Release Program.
-This initiative saw tens of thousands of hatchery-raised pheasants released onto the landscape each fall.
-In more recent years, the hatchery was privatized due to government cutbacks and was finally closed in 2013.
-However, an adhoc group formed Upland Birds of Alberta and agreed to run the program for that year.
-ACA agreed to take over the release program beginning with the 2014 season with the overall aim to provide greater hunting opportunity for all Albertans.
+This initiative saw tens of thousands of hatchery-raised pheasants released onto the landscape each fall, until its closure in 2013.
+However, a group formed Upland Birds of Alberta and agreed to run the program for that year.
+Alberta Conservation Association (ACA) agreed to take over the release program beginning in the 2014 season, with the overall aim to provide greater hunting opportunity for all Albertans.

 There are unintentional negative outcomes that may arise from the pheasant release program that with careful planning may be mitigated.
 First, the widely publicized location of release sites has the potential to vastly increase the number of hunter days at a given site.
-This influx of hunters will opportunistically harvest additional birds (pheasant, sharp-tailed grouse, and grey partridge) that naturally occur at a site but wouldn't receive this elevated harvest pressure were the location not in the release program.
-This could alter a local population from one that produces a source of pheasants (sharp-tailed grouse or grey partridge) each year to one that is a sink.
-This dynamic may have the compounding consequence of 1) increasing mortality rates to a point where a local population on that site is in decline and 2) by attracting dispersing individuals from nearby areas to a place with vacant territories where they will almost certainly experience the greatest hunting mortality rates in the area.
-Sites with existing populations and very good habitat on site are therefore suboptimal locations for release sites.
-An ideal site is one that has a) reasonable holding cover for pheasants but b) does not have a natural source population of sharp-tailed grouse, grey partridge, or pheasants, and is not immediately adjacent to a viable population source for these species.
+This influx of hunters will opportunistically harvest additional birds (wild pheasant, sharp-tailed grouse, and grey partridge) that naturally occur at a site that wouldn't receive this elevated harvest pressure were the location not in the release program.
+This could alter a local population from one that produces a source of pheasants (or sharp-tailed grouse or grey partridge) each year to one that is a sink.
+This dynamic may have the compounding consequence of a) increasing mortality rates to a point where a local population on that site is in decline and b) attracting dispersing individuals from nearby areas to a place with vacant territories where they will almost certainly experience greater hunting mortality rates than before.
+Sites with existing wild populations and very good habitat are therefore not recommended locations for release sites.
+An ideal site is one that has a) reasonable holding cover for pheasants, but b) does not have a natural source population of sharp-tailed grouse, grey partridge, or pheasants, and c) is not immediately adjacent to a viable population source for these species.
 There may be existing historic release sites that have a negative impact on the viability of the surrounding naturalized populations of these three species.